Timinator2000/techio-algo-x/19 - 2025 and beyond/03 - picture puzzle.md

 Secondly, it appears the following classes might be helpful in a solution design: `PuzzlePiece`, `PicturePuzzle`, `PuzzleCell` and `Border`.
 From an analysis point of view, I agree 100%.
 From a design perspective, there is nothing interesting about a `Border` other than the _set_ of possible values that could be placed in that location.
 Although I could create a separate `Border` class, Python’s `Set` class does everything I could want a `Border` class to do.

-It is still important to create the matrix of horizontal borders and the matrix of vertical borders to hold all the sets.
+It is still important to create the matrix of horizontal borders and the matrix of vertical borders to hold all the `Set` instances.
 These matrixes make it easy to give each cell 4 pointers, each pointing to one of its four borders.

 # Observations